-We propose a new Terrestrial Carbon Accounting International Academic Partnership (TCAIAP) to catalyze, coordinate, and support academic programs in developing countries to teach terrestrial carbon accounting (TCA) professional development courses.
+The Terrestrial Carbon Accounting International Academic Partnership (TCAIAP) catalyzes, coordinates, and supports academic programs in developing countries to teach terrestrial carbon accounting (TCA) professional development courses.
 TCAIAP will support global academic partners by promoting international best practices in TCA instruction.
 TCAIAP will facilitate North-South and South-South academic cooperation, including sharing teaching modules and coordinating joint faculty appointments.
 TCAIAP implementing partners are independent universities that are supporting their governments’ work on GHG inventories, REDD+ reference levels, and forest carbon MRV systems.
 The project will learn from pre-existing academic programs, coordinate efforts to ensure high quality impactful TCA program delivery, develop synergies with ongoing capacity building, and build sustained country capacity to teach TCA to inform and enable emerging REDD+ and related policies.

 State of implementation/results

 - Enhanced carbon accounting capacity will help countries achieve land-use mitigation pledges in their Nationally Determined Contributions (China: increase forest stock volume by 4.5 billion cubic meters above 2005 levels by 2030, Indonesia: performance against REDD+ reference level).

 - This project is relevant to the forthcoming Chinese national emissions trading scheme (ETS).
 Enhanced LULUCF carbon accounting capacity will generate additional mitigation credits in the land-use sector.
 At present, these are most prominent in the Fujian and Beijing city pilot ETS systems.